UCLA AASC Library/Reading Room

 The Library/Reading Room welcomes all campus and community users seeking information and resources on Asian American and Pacific Islanders.
 The special research collection is open throughout the academic fall, winter, and spring quarters during the following days and times:

-NORMAL OPERATING HOURS: Tuesdays, Wednesdays, Thursdays, Fridays, 12noon to 4pm (IMPORTANT: please contact the library for the most updated operating hours; special projects and collection processing will alter normal operating hours and access).
+NORMAL OPERATING HOURS DURING ACADEMIC YEAR: Tuesdays, Wednesdays, Thursdays, Fridays, 12noon to 4pm (IMPORTANT: please contact the library for the most updated operating hours; special projects and collection processing will alter normal operating hours and access).
+Library/Reading Room closed during holidays and session breaks.

 On-site Reference Assistance: Please contact us for scheduling on-site reference services.